terrynsun/terrynsun.github.io/index.md

 <div class="large-3 medium-3 columns"> <p class="header">things I do</p>

-This semester, I'm co-teaching and developing [CIS198](cis198-2016s.github.io), a brand new mini-course on Rust!
+This semester, I'm teaching [CIS198](http://cis198-2016f.github.io) at Penn, a mini-course on Rust!
 Open course materials available on GitHub.
-I'm also TAing [CIS331](https://www.seas.upenn.edu/~cis331/) for the second time.

 <!--
-This is my third time as a CIS240 (Intro to Computer Architecture & C) teaching assistant (Fall 14, Spring 14, Fall 15).
-I work on an LC4 simulator replacement for the class called <a href="https://www.cis.upenn.edu/~cis240/elsie">Elsie</a>.
-In Spring 15, I TA'd for
-<a href="https://www.cis.upenn.edu/~cis331">CIS331</a> (Networks & Security).
--->

 Last summer I had the pleasure of staying in San Francisco and working at Square.
 The summer before, I worked on the [Internet of Things Whitepaper][iot-things-paper] with Matasano Security (now NCC Group).

 [iot-things-paper]: https://www.nccgroup.trust/us/our-research/internet-of-things-security/
+-->

 </div>